Randle, Miller lead Pelicans past Wolves, 123-114

 Timberwolves: Guard Derrick Rose missed his second straight game with a right ankle sprain. … Forward Keita Bates-Diop missed his second straight game with an illness. … Tyus Jones scored 15 points and Gorgui Dieng added 10 points. … The Wolves fell to 5-14 on the road.

 Pelicans: After starting in place of Davis, Jahlil Okafor was called for three fouls within the first five minutes of the game and was subbed out in favor of Cheick Diallo.
-Okafor wound up playing just 14 minutes and had seven points and seven rebounds. … The Pelicans won two games during a three-game home stand to improve to 13-6 at home.
+Okafor wound up playing just 14 minutes and had seven points and seven rebounds. … The Pelicans improved to 13-6 at home. … Pelicans coach Alvin Gentry said Davis “tried and tried” to play, even receiving intravenous fluids leading up to game time.
+“Obviously, he’s very sick.
+There wasn’t anything that he could do about it.”

 UP NEXT